rohan-97/my-custom-configuraiton/README.md

 ### Todos

  - Explore more plugins
- - Make vim one of the best plugin ever
+ - Make vim one of the best editor ever

 License
 ----